---

 - State gas reflects permanent storage burden and does NOT count toward protocol limits

-- Regular gas is set to at least the pre-TIP-1000 (standard EVM) cost for each operation, ensuring that exempting state gas from limits never makes an operation cheaper against protocol limits than it was before TIP-1000
+- Execution gas is set to at least the pre-TIP-1000 (standard EVM) cost for each operation, ensuring that exempting state gas from limits never makes an operation cheaper against protocol limits than it was before TIP-1000

 ## Transaction Validation